zhamba1130/shortest_path_by_LP/README.md

 ## Consider a shortest path problem as a linear programming problem
 In order to solve a shortest path problem by using PuLP, the problem should be transformed into a linear programming problem.

 First, identify the objective function, costs and constraints

+◆ Objective function: the shortest distance
+◆ Costs: adjacency matrix
 <p align="center"><img src="https://github.com/zhamba1130/shortest_path_by_PuLP/assets/58042279/facd6655-9742-4d18-98dd-df5f1ed56f8d.jpg" width="800" height="450">

 ## Constraints